devadula-nandan/GSIV23_Nandan_Devadula/README.md

 ## Introduction

 Welcome to the Movie App README.
 This guide provides instructions on running and using the Movie App, a React-based application designed for exploring upcoming movies, searching for specific titles, and accessing detailed movie information.
+This is a task is a part of GSynergy Hiring process.

 ## Features